Do you want to make a difference? Why not become a call assessor with us at a time when the NHS needs you the most.

 - Call taking or customer service experience

-Once you submit your application via NHS Jobs, the dedicated shortlisting panel will shortlist based on whether you meet the criteria.
-This is done anonymously.
+Once your application has been submitted via NHS Jobs, the dedicated shortlisting panel will review your application to determine whether or not you meet the entry criteria.

-Should your application be shortlisted, you will be invited to attend a Typing, Dictation and Critical Thinking test where you will listen to a recording and you will be required to record the information contained within it as accurately as possible both using a PC and then via hand written note.
-Following successful completion of this initial stage you will then be invited to attend for a formal interview.
+Should your application be shortlisted, you will be invited to an assessment day which will consist of a typing, dictation and critical thinking assessment.
+During these assessments you will listen to a recording and will be required to record the information contained as accurately as possible using both a PC and hand written documents.
+Following these assessments you will undertake a formal interview on the same day.

 - Pathways Training

 - Emergency Call Training Module with written and practical assessments

-- Constantly achieve the Pathways standard for processing emergency calls
+- Constantly achieving the Pathways standard for processing emergency calls

 - Undertake study to gain an understanding of different areas of medicine, basic anatomy & physiology and recognition of life threatening conditions.